Wedding photography for couples who want to be present and enjoy every moment of their day.

 I edit all your images in a style somewhere between clean and vibrant.
 Depending on the event and the look of the day, I’ll adjust the contrast to fit the mood.
 I adjust the brightness and fine-tune the colours to keep them natural.
 I also choose to edit some of the photos of your wedding day in black and white.
 The images you see on this website are a good representation of the style of editing I do.

 How much does wedding photography cost?

-A survey from The Knot website shows the average cost for US wedding photography in 2021 at around 3200 CAD.
-For many couples, the amount spent on photography works out to between 10% and 15% of their total wedding budget.
-However, some people with smaller weddings will still choose to splurge on a great wedding photographer because the memories of their wedding day are invaluable to them.
+For many people getting married, the amount spent on photography works out to between 10% and 15% of their total wedding budget.
+However, some folks with smaller weddings still choose to splurge on a great wedding photographer because the memories of their wedding day are invaluable to them.

-The main factors that will affect the price of your wedding photography are:
+The main factors impacting the price of wedding photography are:

 - the experience and talent of your wedding photographer

 - the number of hours of coverage you need

 - whether you want to do an engagement photoshoot before your wedding